13 Methods to Blend Colored Pencils

 Wet Blending

-To restore a more vibrant, consistent color after using a wet blending method, apply one or two more light layers after the color.
-Experiment to find out how the color and blending change when you apply more color when it’s wet versus dry.
+To restore a more vibrant, consistent color after using a wet blending method, apply one or two additional light layers over the existing color.
+Experiment to determine how the color and blending change when applying more color in a wet versus dry state.

 Blending a Darker Color into a Lighter Color

-Another challenge of wet blending techniques is using too much and discolor the paper or bleed through.
+Another challenge of wet blending techniques is using too much, which can discolor the paper or cause it to bleed through.
 Keep in mind that you can always use more, but it’s much harder to fix your picture if you used too much.

 Caution: If you like to leave pictures in their books, make sure to put a plain piece of paper between the page you are coloring and the next picture.
 The “wet” methods of blending can bleed through.

-Always let the wet blended area dry before deciding if you like how it looks.
+Always let the wet blended area dry before deciding if you like the look.
 Usually, they look better when they have dried.

 Wet Blending Products Used in This Example